ahgaylord/gel-microscopy-dataset-generator/installingpythonguide.md

 1. First download and install [Git bash](https://git-scm.com/downloads).
 Then download and install [Python v3.11](https://www.python.org/downloads/).
+When installing Python, be sure to select the "Add Python to Path" option."

 2. Click on the green Code button on the top right hand of this page.